Points of Pride

 - Rosarian offers a full-range of clubs and extra-curricular activities for students of all ages, including: student government, scouting groups, show choir, computer programming, strings, golf, tennis, Zumba Kids, Mind Lab, and Karate.
 Founded in 1925 by the Adrian Dominican Sisters, Rosarian Academy is the only independent Catholic school in Palm Beach County.

-- The District has continually improved its graduation rate to 79.8% and has closed the gap between white and minority students in both graduation rate and academic performance.
+- The District had the highest graduation rate of 82.3% out of Florida's largest school districts in 2016 and has closed the gap between white and minority students in both graduation rate and academic performance.